 Photo from Sears, Roebuck & Company Annual Report 1967

-Following the completion of Sears and the enclosed wing (medium gray), the circa-1960 section of the mall was enclosed and climate-controlled.
+Following the completion of Sears and the Enclosed Wing (medium gray), the circa-1960 mall was enclosed and climate-controlled.
 This renovation project was finished in April 1968.
 TRI-COUNTY CENTER was now Greater Cincinnati's third enclosed shopping facility.
 It encompassed approximately 925,000 leasable square feet and housed sixty-nine stores.

 A 350,000 square foot mini mall was built directly across Kemper Road from TRI-COUNTY.
 The fully-enclosed CASSINELLI SQUARE opened for business in August 1976.
 This value-oriented venue, which contained eighteen stores and services, was anchored by Service Merchandise and a Gold Circle discount mart.